mpandzo/mpandzo.github.io/src/content/posts/the-tailwind-dilemma-utility-first-vs-semantic-css.md

 Prototypes are a given.

-You can 'npm install', set some rules in tailwind config and start working (on something meaningful) or you can use the CDN version:
+You can 'npm install', set some rules in Tailwind config and start working (on something meaningful) or you can use the CDN version:

 ```html
 <!doctype html>